 Warranty Cover When Touring

 When touring, it is your responsibility to produce the service portfolio issued with your vehicle (which establishes your right to warranty coverage and the relevant maintenance and service materials).
-If you are unable do so, the Land Rover dealer/Authorised Repairer should seek advice from Land Rover or the local importer or national sales company.
+If you are unable do so, the Land Rover retailer/Authorised Repairer should seek advice from Land Rover or the local importer or national sales company.

 Under exceptional circumstances, you may be asked to pay for repairs that are in fact covered by the Land Rover warranty.
-If so, you should retain the invoice and, where practical, any replaced parts so that upon your return home your local Land Rover dealer/Authorised Repairer can arrange for prompt reimbursement as appropriate.
+If so, you should retain the invoice and, where practical, any replaced parts so that upon your return home your local Land Rover retailer/Authorised Repairer can arrange for prompt reimbursement as appropriate.

 The vehicle warranty does not cover items that are subject to adjustment or replacement during normal service or maintenance operations.
 In addition, Land Rover is not responsible for any repair or replacement that is required as a direct result of: